top of page

 Bianka is a Brazilian-born filmmaker, MUSE and Telly® Award-winner producer, a story curator, and an avid salsa dancer.

-She created the community engagement program Salsa Stories in 2021 to provide her local dance community with a safe open space for them to express their cultural identity amidst the pandemic.
+She created Salsa Stories in 2021 to provide her dance community with a safe open space for them to express their cultural identity amidst the pandemic.

 Salsa Stories gratefully acknowledges our privilege to be able to work and create on the traditional and ancestral lands and waters of the Weckquasgeek, Lenape, and the Siwanoy Nations.